 Day 3: Avignon, the Luberon, and Villages

 After breakfast, you'll travel about an hour northwest of Aix-en-Provence to the medieval city of Avignon.
-There's quite a bit of history here, as this is where Pope Clemente V moved his court in the 14th century, and for several decades thereafter it was the seat of the Catholic popes.
-On a guided walking tour of the city, you'll visit the Unesco World Heritage Sites of Le Palais des Papes (Palace of the Popes) and the Pont Saint-Bénézet medieval bridge.
+There's quite a bit of history here, as this is where Pope Clemente V moved his court in the 14th century.
+For several decades after that, it was the seat of the Catholic popes.
+On a guided walking tour of the city, you'll visit the Unesco World Heritage Sites of Le Palais des Papes (Palace of the Popes) and the Pont Saint-Bénézet medieval bridge— the subject of the famous song Sur le Pont d’Avignon, composed back in the 15th century.
 You'll also visit Avignon Cathedral, Doms Garden, Saint Pierre Basilica, and the Place de l'Horloge, Avignon's main square.

 Day 4: Explore Marseille, France's Oldest City

-Today you'll visit the historic Mediterranean city of Marseille.
-"Historic" might even be an understatement—with 2600 years of history, this is France’s oldest city.
 We recommend exploring Marseille's most impressive and historic neighborhoods, like the colorful district of Le Panier.
 This is the "old Marseille," where the city was founded.
-It's a working-class enclave on the central port and is the picture of Mediterranean beauty, what with its old plazas, ancient churches, and tenement buildings.
+It's a working-class enclave on the central port and is the picture of Mediterranean beauty, with its old plazas, ancient churches, and brightly colored facades of the tenement buildings.
 You'll also find street art on the walls in the form of colorful frescoes.

 Day 5: Half-Day Cruise to Calanques National Park